spacetelescope/pandokia/doc/source/file_format.rst

 Pandokia Test Result File Format
 --------------------------------

+TODO: move this to Adding Test Runners section

 A test report file is a series of one ore more test result records, with each record represented by several lines of ASCII text that comply with the following format::